-SOCI1002 Introduction to Sociology I OR

-SOCI1000 Introduction to Sociology II

-GOVT1011 Introduction to Caribbean Politics

-PSYC1003 Introduction to Psychology OR

-PSYC1004 Introduction to Social Psychology

-Introduction to Cost and Management Accounting ACCT1003

-Introduction to Financial Accounting

-- FOUN1008 Introduction to Professional Writing OR FOUN1006 Exposition for Academic Purposes

-- 9. MGMT1000 Introduction to Computers
+- PSYC1003 Introduction to Psychology OR PSYC1004 Introduction to Social Psychology - 7.
+ACCT1003 Introduction to Cost and Management Accounting - 8.
+FOUN1008 Introduction to Professional Writing OR FOUN1006 Exposition for Academic Purposes - 9.
+MGMT1000 Introduction to Computers

-- 10. One of:

-FOUN1101 Caribbean Civilization OR
+FOUN1101 Caribbean Civilization OR FOUN1201 Science, Medicine & Technology